jpuris/udacity-data-engineering-submissions/project_3_data_lake/README.md

 log_data/2018/11/2018-11-12-events.json
 log_data/2018/11/2018-11-13-events.json
 ```
-And below is an example of what the data in a log file, 2018-11-12-events.json, looks like.
+Below is an example of what the data in a log file, 2018-11-12-events.json, looks like.
 ![log_data](img/log_data.png)

 ## How to run this
 Note: This project utilises a spark cluster running on AWS EMR service.
 Fore more instructions on how to set up an EMR cluster from scratch, see [Spark on EMR](../aws_service_setup/spark_on_emr/README.md) instructions.

+Warning!
+Do not forget to shut down your AWS cluster.
+EMR should never be left running idle.
+You can find shutdown from CLI instructions in [Spark on EMR](../aws_service_setup/spark_on_emr/README.md).

 ### Update configuration file
 ```shell